 There are three primary elements used in the development of Swiss Massiv skis:

 You might wonder how the creator managed to create skis that are both technically and visually striking.
-The secret is in individually sourced local Swiss wood incorporated with bamboo, using uniquely created construction techniques.
+The secret is in locally sourced Swiss wood incorporated with bamboo, using uniquely created construction techniques.

 A pair of Swiss Massiv skis consists of 30 individual parts.
 To build them properly, the owner created a process of almost 50 work steps which take about nine hours of labor.
 So, with all the waiting periods for drying, a pair of skis takes about three weeks to produce.

-Since Swiss Massiv skis are all hand-made, each of their skis is a one-of-a-kind product.
-Plus, the limited production – with each pair having an individual number – expresses, even more, the brand’s unique identity.
+Since Swiss Massiv skis are hand-made, each ski is a one-of-a-kind product.
+Plus, the limited production – with each pair having an individual number – expresses the brand’s unique identity even more.
 Every pair of skis has its unique serial number engraved in stainless steel at the back.

 Not to mention the fact that the owner, René Unternährer, creates these skis in the very heart of Switzerland.
 Swiss Massiv skis are the outcome of his passion and quest for precision crafting of this highly complex product.
 That’s why he was able to create such a ski that performs with a supremely comfortable glide.